Serhii Adamchuk: Fourth Glory title challenge

 After failing in his third title bid, Adamchuk was booked to face Kevin VanNostrand at Glory 67: Orlando on July 5, 2019.
 He lost the fight by unanimous decision.
 Adamchuk bounced back from this loss with a second-round technical knockout of Abraham Vidales at Glory 72: Chicago on November 23, 2019.
 It was his first stoppage victory since July 6, 2014.
 Adamchuk next faced Aleksei Ulianov at Glory Collision 2 on December 21, 2019.
 He won the fight by split decision.

 Adamchuk was booked to challenge Petchpanomrung Kiatmookao for the Glory Featherweight Championship at Glory 75: Utrecht on February 29, 2020.
 It was Adamchuk's fourth Glory title challenge and the third time that he fought Petchpanomrung, having already lost to him on two previous occasions.
 Petchpanomrung won the fight by unanimous decision, with all five judges scoring the bout 49–45 in his favor.

 Later featherweight career

 Adamchuk faced Aleksei Ulianov in a rematch at Glory Collision 3 on October 23, 2021.
 He lost the fight by split decision.

 Adamchuk faced the former RISE lightweight Kento Haraguchi at RISE WORLD SERIES / Glory Rivals 4 on December 25, 2022.
 He lost the fight by unanimous decision.

+Adamchuk faced Meng Gaofeng for the Wu Lin Feng World -65kg title at Wu Lin Feng 1000th Broadcast Celebration on November 25, 2023.
+He lost the fight by unanimous decision.

+Adamchuk faced Adrian Maxim at K-1 Fighting Network Romania 2024 on June 13, 2024.
+The fight was ruled a no contest, due to a clash of heads in the opening round.